bored-arvi/CommiZard/README.md

 > Because I couldn’t find a tool that gave me both full user control and the
 > little UX comforts I wanted.
 >
-> So yeah — I built CommiZard for me… and maybe for you too 😉
+> So yeah.
+I built CommiZard for *me*… and maybe for you too!

 ## Contributing